 Students who are tardy to any class period are subject to consequences from their teacher, including missing a warm-up assignment, a lowered citizenship grade, and a refusal to accept homework or other assignments.
-Late assignments are not counted as on-time.
+Late assignments are generally marked down as a consequence.

 If you arrive at school or class thirty (30) or more minutes late, you will be marked absent.
 If you are less than 30 minutes late, you will be marked tardy.
 In either case, report directly to your class; do not report to the Main Office.
-Two tardies equal one absence.
+Two tardies in the same class period equals one unexcused absence in that class.